Last Updated on

 Core brand proposition

-This should explain why you exist and how you make the lives of your customers better, clearly and succinctly.
+This should explain why you exist and how you make the lives of your customers better.

 Your mission statement